aibrix/aibrix.github.io/content/posts/2025-11-26-priskv-intro.md

 ### PrisKV clusters: from individual nodes to a shared memory pool

 In the above examples, PrisKV is deployed as a single node.
-On a larger scale, you can make it as **cluster-level shared KV memory pool**.AIBrix's orchestration layer takes care of turning multiple PrisKV servers into a coherent cluster:
+On a larger scale, you can make it as a **cluster-level shared KV memory pool**.
+AIBrix's orchestration layer takes care of turning multiple PrisKV servers into a coherent cluster:

 * Cluster specs (capacity, number of nodes, tiers) are described declaratively via CRDs.
 * PrisKV servers are sharded using a consistent-hash–style scheme, and membership/routing metadata is kept in a small control component.